mcblunders/gender-pay-gap-project/README.md

 ## Contents

-The project comprised an infographic, an interactive storyboard and two written reports.
-The infographic and reports can be found in /submissions, and the storyboard can be found [here](https://www.arcgis.com/apps/Cascade/index.html?appid=a159f5952f8c4292ba396468d94f14f7).
+The project comprised an infographic, an interactive storyboard and written report.
+The infographic and report can be found in /submissions, and the storyboard can be found [here](https://www.arcgis.com/apps/Cascade/index.html?appid=a159f5952f8c4292ba396468d94f14f7).
 Data transformation processes, and the data used for them, are stored in /data-transformation.

 ## Data sources